webapibook/issuetracker/README.md

 ]
 ```

 CJ queries supply parameters that are passed in the URI as part of the query string.
-In this case you can see the `href` is at the `issue` reource and that there is a 'SearchText' query param.
+In this case you can see the `href` is at the `issue` resource and that there is a 'SearchText' query param.
 Let's see how we can use that to search for issue 2.
 Queries return CJ documents.

 ```text
 curl -H "accept:application/vnd.collection+json" http://webapibook-issuetracker.azurewebsites.net/issue?searchtext=another